sgandrushenry/Hello_World/README.md

 # Hello_World
-This is just to learn how to make an respository
+This is just to learn how to commit (easiest committment I've ever made.
+Stupid joke, I know!!!